VfxCristi4no/Ninebot-G30-ESC-modding/README.md

 #### ADC Resistor

  First things first, we start by cleaning the solder pads.
-Use desoldering wick and flux to remove as much solder as possible.
+Use a desoldering wick and flux to remove as much solder as possible.
  You should then clean the area, using high-percentage alcohol and a cotton swab to wipe away the remaining flux.
 Now we come to the soldering part.
 We want to carry out the process quickly and cleanly.
-Apply a bit of solder to one of the pads, let this solder heat up and carefully position one side of the resistor into the soldering point using tweezers, surely stop to heat the solder after positioning the resistor.
+Apply a bit of solder to one of the pads, let it heat up and carefully position one side of the resistor into the soldering point using tweezers, then cut off the heat to the solder after positioning the resistor.
 This will help prevent the resistor from slipping during soldering the other pole.
-Now you can easily apply solder to the other side, and wuolah, your resistor is successfully soldered onto your PCB.
+Now you can easily apply solder to the other side, and voila, your resistor is successfully soldered onto your PCB.

 <a href="https://youtube.com/shorts/rXJ9ICXt3zM?si=aBIKT8NGJLts9prp"><img src="pictures/How-to-solder-ADC-resistor.png"
   width="200"><br>